Laurens-R/SyncToyNext/README.md

 - **Log file exclusion:** All log files are written to a dedicated `synclogs` subfolder next to your config or source directory, and are automatically excluded from sync operations to prevent sync loops.
 - **Service/CLI coordination:** On Windows, running the CLI will pause the service to prevent conflicts, and resume it after manual sync completes.
 - **Graceful shutdown:** The app ensures all sync operations and file watchers are stopped cleanly on exit (including Ctrl+C or `q` in console mode).

-#### Profile Validation

-- Each profile must have a non-empty `Id`, `SourcePath`, and `DestinationPath`.
-- All `Id` values must be unique.
-- `SourcePath` must exist as a directory.
-- `DestinationPath` must exist as a directory (or, for zip destinations, its parent directory must exist).
-- If any of these checks fail, the application will exit with a clear error message explaining what needs to be corrected.

-#### Missing Config File

-- If no config file is provided and none is found at the default location, the application will print a helpful error and exit.

 ## Troubleshooting